Azure/blobxfer/docs/10-cli-usage.md

 for a progress bar to be output to console.
 * `--mode` is the operating mode.
 The default is `auto` but may be set to `append`, `block`, `file`, or `page`.
 If specified with the `upload` command, then all files will be uploaded as the specified `mode` type.
+If `mode` is `auto` while uploading, then `.vhd` and `.vhdx` files are uploaded automatically as page blobs while all other files are uploaded as block blobs.
 If specified with `download`, then only remote entities with that `mode` type are downloaded.
-Note that `file` should be specified if interacting with Azure File shares.
+Note that `file` should be specified for the `mode` if interacting with Azure File shares.
 * `--overwrite` or `--no-overwrite` controls clobber semantics at the destination.
 * `--progress-bar` or `--no-progress-bar` controls if a progress bar is